Our Team

 Andrea McGimsey, Executive Director

 Andrea has loved the outdoors since she was a child helping build the Appalachian Trail alongside her father.
 Later, when performing Shakespeare in college at MIT, it was fitting that she’d bring her love of nature to the stage by portraying Titania, Queen of the Woodland Fairies.
 During a brief sojourn in the corporate sector, Andrea was inspired by a climate scientist friend to switch careers, and she’s been working to help the environment ever since.
 A former member of the Loudoun County Board of Supervisors, Andrea has over twenty years of nonprofit leadership experience with organizations dedicated to conservation, historic preservation, and climate solutions.
 One of her proudest achievements was leading a grassroots campaign to protect 200,000 acres of rural land in Loudoun County from development.
-When Andrea isn’t outside impersonating a monarch butterfly (Danaus plexippus) to teach kids about pollinators, you’ll find her in her home office beside a wall of houseplants and accompanied by her two cats, Buster and Silvio, who make occasional appearances on camera in an attempt to contend with Haym for the role of Spokescat.
+When Andrea isn’t outside impersonating a monarch butterfly (Danaus plexippus) to teach kids about pollinators, you’ll find her in her home office beside a wall of houseplants and accompanied by her three cats, who make occasional appearances on camera in an attempt to contend with Haym for the role of Spokescat.

 (Sorry boys, that job is taken!)